PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks

 \section{Introduction}

 Proteins orchestrate biological processes in living organisms by interacting with their environment and adapting their three-dimensional (3D) structures to engage with cellular partners, including other proteins, nucleic acids, small-molecule ligands, and co-factors.
-In recent years, spectacular advances in high-throughput deep learning (DL) technologies have provided access to reliable predictions of protein 3D structures at the scale of entire proteomes \citep{varadi2024alphafold}.
+In recent years, spectacular advances in high-throughput deep learning (DL) technologies have provided access to reliable predictions of protein 3D structures at the scale of entire proteomes \cite{varadi2024alphafold}.
 These breakthroughs have also highlighted the complexities of protein conformational heterogeneity.
-State-of-the-art predictors struggle to model alternative conformations, fold switches, large-amplitude conformational changes, and solution ensembles \citep{chakravarty2025proteins}.
+State-of-the-art predictors struggle to model alternative conformations, fold switches, large-amplitude conformational changes, and solution ensembles \cite{chakravarty2025proteins}.

-The success of AlphaFold2 \citep{Jumper:2021rb} has stimulated machine-learning approaches focused on inference-time interventions in the model to generate structural diversity.
-They include enabling or increasing dropout \citep{brysbaert2024massivefold,wallner2023afsample}, or manipulating the evolutionary information given as input to the model \citep{kalakoti2024afsample2,wayment2023predicting,del2022sampling,stein2022speach_af}.
-Despite promising results on specific families, several studies have emphasised the difficulties in rationalising the effectiveness of these modifications and interpreting them \citep{porter2024metamorphic,bryant2024structure}.
-Moreover, these cannot be transferred to protein language model-based predictors that do not rely on multiple sequence alignments.
-Researchers have also actively engaged in the development of deep-learning frameworks based on diffusion, or the more general flow matching, to generate conformational ensembles \cite{lewis2025scalable,wang2403protein}.
+The success of AlphaFold2 \cite{Jumper:2021rb} has stimulated machine-learning approaches focused on inference-time interventions in the model to generate structural diversity.
+They include enabling or increasing dropout \cite{brysbaert2024massivefold,wallner2023afsample}, or manipulating the evolutionary information given as input to the model \cite{kalakoti2024afsample2,wayment2023predicting,del2022sampling,stein2022speach_af}.
+Despite promising results on specific families, several studies have emphasised the difficulties in rationalising the effectiveness of these modifications and interpreting them \cite{porter2024metamorphic,bryant2024structure}.
+Moreover, these cannot be transferred to protein language model (pLM)-based predictors that do not rely on multiple sequence alignments.
+Researchers have also actively engaged in the development of deep learning frameworks based on diffusion, or the more general flow matching, to generate conformational ensembles \cite{lewis2025scalable,wang2403protein}.
 While being several orders of magnitude cheaper than Molecular Dynamics (MD) simulations, these models remain computationally intensive, require massive MD training data, and are limited to sampling approximate equilibrium distributions.